 We welcome families of any religious or non-religious persuasion.
-All individuals have the right to express their religious views and practices within the constraints of the National Curriculum, whilst maintaining respect for the belief of others.
+All individuals have the right to express their religious views and practices within the constraints of the National Curriculum while maintaining respect for the beliefs of others.

-Lessons and assemblies regarding religion give pupils opportunities to learn about the variety of world religions.
-Pupils are encouraged to accept and respect a variety of religious and cultural views within the religions studied.
-Pupils are encouraged to challenge stereotypes and discuss diversity.
+Lessons and assemblies about religion allow pupils to learn about various world religions.
+Pupils are encouraged to accept and respect multiple religious and cultural views within the religions studied.
+They are also encouraged to challenge stereotypes and discuss diversity.